-- Absentee Actor: Molly, Wildcat, and Louie do not appear in this game, despite being main characters on the TV series.
+- Adapted Out: Molly, Wildcat, and Louie do not appear in this game, despite being main characters on the TV series.

 - Airborne Aircraft Carrier: The Iron Vulture (which is referred to as the Iron Claw in the game), which serves as the Final Boss.